-The Palace of Versailles, a World Heritage Site, is 20km south west from the City of Lights.
+The Palace of Versailles, a World Heritage Site, is 20km south west from the Paris.
 Check Versailles map.

 The Paris to Versailles trip takes half a day, including Versailles visit.
 We recommend you to plan a whole day if you can, to visit the Gardens at ease and the beautiful Trianons.
 Lunch is also possible in two lovely restaurants in the Gardens: la Flotille and La Petite Venise.